Yule and Christmas in Denmark: Christmas confectionery and sweet treats

-Christmas Calendars
+Advent Calendars

-Denmark has adopted and expanded the German tradition of Advent calendars.
+Denmark has adopted and expanded the German Lutheran tradition of Advent calendars.
 It is common to have Julekalender (Yule calendars) that mark all days from 1 to 24 December.
 They are often made of cardboard with pictures or treats such as chocolate.
 They come in various forms whether home-made or manufactured and can contain innocent stories of Yule, or might even be scratchcards.

 A popular version is the gavekalender (gift calendar).
 These can either function as a julekalender marking all 24 days up to Yule Eve with a gift for each day or they can function as Advent calendars marking the four Sundays of Advent instead with a gift for each Sunday.

 A special Danish calendar tradition started by DR in 1962 consists of broadcasting TV shows with exactly 24 episodes, one each day up to Yule Eve.
 The tradition has become very popular and every major network now has TV calendars during the Christmas period, whether original productions or TV shows.
 The tradition of TV calendars has also been adopted by the other Scandinavian countries.